blackducksoftware/kb-http-client/bd-kb-http-client/README.md

 + License
    - Adds a license family field that enables support of the RESTRICTED_PROPRIETARY license family.

-* VulnerabilityMerger merges collections of vulnerabilities from different sources into a common format.
+* The vulnerability merger merges collections of vulnerabilities from different sources into a common format.
+* The component finder aggregates collections of component version or component variant hierarchies in a consistent manner.

 ## Supported operations